Being financially prepared for the unexpected is vital, especially as life has a habit of throwing us a curveball every now and then.

 Private medical insurance

 If you fall ill and need to seek private treatment then your employer may offer private medical insurance as an employee benefit, which will cover some or all of these bills.
-It may also offer you access to a wider range of medical specialists and access to drugs and treatments that may not be accessible on the NHS.
+Private medical cover may also offer you access to a wider range of medical specialists and drugs and treatments than you can get from the NHS.
 You can learn more about how private medical insurance works in our guide Do I need private health insurance?

 Sick pay